-The NC Crunch promotes healthy eating and supports farm to school and other local food purchasing initiatives throughout the state.
-It’s also a fun way to connect food and agriculture to all kinds of classroom curricula – from science to art.
-Don’t worry if you’re unable to participate on October 19th – you can host a NC Crunch event anytime during October’s National Farm to School Month festivities.
+The North Carolina Crunch promotes healthy eating and supports farm to school, farm to early care and education (ECE), and other local food initiatives throughout the state.
+It’s also a fun and educational way to connect food and agriculture to all kinds of classroom curricula – from science to art!

 Ready to start planning your Crunch?